CribberSix/QuickTimer/README.md

 The optional parameter `empty` is used to empty the existing list of timestamps taken.
 This is useful when implemented in a loop where each iteration needs to be timed independently.

+If the list should not be emptied and you want further timestamps to be appended to the existing ones after printing the overview, set the parameter to `False`.

 ## Example